eburlingame/l-over-d/pages/instrument/regulations/approaches.md

 	- Add a wind correction angle (for instance 10 degrees) and turn 30 degrees left
 	- Recapture the ADF when the needle is is *20* degrees off the to the right (30 degree turn - 10 degree wind correction)
 	- Turn 20 degrees to the right and observe the needle is 10 degrees to the right (the wind correction angle), and you should maintain the track

+## DME Arcs

+> DME arcs used to position airplanes on an approach course, or (rarely) are the final approach course.

+- The course radius maybe be as little as 7 and as large as 30 miles
+- Obstacle clearance
+	- 1000 feet above the highest obstacle
+	- Within 4nm on either side of the arc
+- Flying an arc
+	- Use a series of short courses
+	- Advance the VOR OBS by 10 degrees each time, turning right 10 degrees each time
+	- Check the DME distance and adjust in or out as needed to maintain the distance shown on the chart
+	- As a rule of thumb:
+		- Inside the arch and 1/2 mile off course: Don't turn (you'll fly back out)
+		- Outside the arch and 1/2 mile off course: Use a 20 degree turn into the arc